Grow Your Own Living Light: A Guide to Cultivating PyroDinos

 LIGHTING

-Place your PyroDino container in a location you would keep a leafy houseplant.
+Place your PyroDino container in a location where you would keep a leafy houseplant.
 Filtered sunlight or indirect sunlight is perfect.
-In areas with low sunlight (wintertime, extended cloudiness) supplemental room lighting is recommended.
-For advanced care and culturing LED light strips or bulbs can be used with a light timer (outlet timer).
-These can be typical broad white spectrum LEDs or the ‘grow light’ kind.
+Supplemental room lighting is recommended in areas with low sunlight (wintertime, extended cloudiness).
+LED light strips or bulbs can be used with an outlet timer for advanced care and culturing.
+These can be typical broad white spectrum LEDs or the 'grow light' kind.
 Either will work fine.
 Fluorescent and even some incandescent lights will work as well.
-Make sure the light does not add any heat to the PyroDino culture container.
-If the container is heated significantly by the light then move the light away from the container until the heat transfer minimal.
-Note – some direct sunlight in early morning hours or late evening is fine as long as the light does not add heat to the container.
+Ensure the light does not add heat to the PyroDino culture container.
+If the container is heated significantly by the light, move container away from the light source until the heat transfer is minimal.
+Note – some direct sunlight in the early morning hours or late evening is fine as long as the light does not add heat to the container.

 PyroDinos have a circadian clock that helps them discern daytime from nighttime.
-PyroDinos collect light energy during their ‘day cycle’ and produce bioluminescence during their ‘night cycle’.
-PyroDinos will not produce light (bioluminescence) during their daytime cycle.
+PyroDinos collect light energy during their' day cycle' and produce bioluminescence during their' night cycle.'
+PyroDinos will not make light (bioluminescence) during their daytime cycle.
 Steady changes to their light conditions will change their day and night cycles.
-They can sustain day cycles up to 20 hours (of light) and should never have less than 8 hours of light in their day cycle.
+They can sustain day cycles of up to 20 hours (of light) and should never have less than 8 hours of light in their day cycle.

 Changing their day and night cycle (circadian clock) is easy.
-You will need a LED light, a light/outlet timer and a location that is relatively dark during daytime hours.
+You will need an LED light, a light/outlet timer and a relatively dark location during daytime hours.
 Program the light timer to provide light during nighttime hours (from 10 to 14 hours of light) and keep the PyroDinos in darkness during the day.
 You should see changes to their circadian clock (day and night cycles) after a couple of days.
-After a week the change in their cycle should be complete.
+After a week, the change in their cycle should be complete.

 FEEDING

-PyroDinos are grown in DinoNutrients (filtered purified seawater with added nutrients).
+PyroDinos are grown in DinoNutrients and Blue Boost DinoNutrients (filtered purified Seawater with added nutrients).
 PyroDinos can survive for several weeks, even months, with nothing but daily light.
-For optimal long-term health and to expand your culture (grow more PyroDinos) you should add more DinoNutrients (feeding).
-‘Feeding’ is akin to feeding a plant, recommended for optimal health but not altogether necessary for survival.
+For optimal long-term health and to expand your culture (grow more PyroDinos), you should add more DinoNutrients (feeding).
+'Feeding' is akin to feeding a plant, recommended for optimal health but not altogether necessary for survival.

 Maintenance Feeding.
 Maintenance Feeding is intended when you want to keep your current volume of PyroDinos and do not want to expand their volume.
-Its simple, every two weeks pour some DinoNutrients into your container, swirl and pour the same amount out or down the drain.
-With Maintenance Feeding you are providing more space for the PyroDinos to divide.
-Its like mowing a lawn.
-You are not killing the lawn, just providing more space and light for the new grass to grow.
+It's simple: pour some DinoNutrients into your container every two weeks, swirl and pour the same amount out or down the drain.
+With Maintenance Feeding, you are providing more space for the PyroDinos to divide.
+It's like mowing a lawn.
+You are not killing the lawn; just providing more space and light for the new grass to grow.
 Do not feed a PyroDino culture unless you see visible brown aggregation (thin line) at the waterline.
 This is a sign of good health.
-If you do not see this thin line emerge after a week then change the PyroDinos location and lighting conditions.
+If you do not see this thin line emerge after a week, change the PyroDinos location and lighting conditions.

 Expansion Feeding.
 Want to make more PyroDinos?
 Here is how.
 Start with a larger container or several containers.
 After about a week, when you observe a visible brown aggregation (thin line) at the waterline, double the volume of your PyroDino culture with DinoNutrients.
-During daytime hours, swirl the PyroDino container to evenly distribute the PyroDino cells.
+Swirl the PyroDino container to distribute the PyroDino cells evenly during daytime hours.
 Add DinoNutrients from ½ to the full amount of the current volume of your PyroDino culture.
 Example.
-If you have 3 pouches of PyroDinos (600ml) in a container that can hold approximately 1.5 liters (1500ml), and the PyroDinos are displaying the thin line at the waterline as described, add anywhere from 300ml to 600ml of DinoNutrients.
-Wait at least 5 days until you can do this again with a higher volume DinoNutrients.
+If you have three pouches of PyroDinos (600ml) in a container that can hold approximately 1.5 liters (1500ml), and the PyroDinos are displaying the thin line at the waterline as described, add anywhere from 300ml to 600ml of DinoNutrients.
+Wait at least 5 days until you can do this again with a higher volume of DinoNutrients.
 And again – look for the thin line around the waterline before you do so.

 Do not over-dilute a PyroDino culture.
-These cells grow best at higher density and tend to struggle at lower densities.
+These cells grow best at higher densities and struggle at lower densities.
 Never add more volume of DinoNutrients than the total volume of PyroDinos.

 OTHER CONSIDERATIONS